-Business intelligence (BI) is the name of the game in analytics.
+Business intelligence (BI) or business analytics is the name of the game in analytics when it comes to growing your business.
 It provides concise reports to guide decision-making, direct action, and avoid problems.
 It can be implemented at several different levels, executive, manager, etc. with different information and formats for each level.

 Increasingly, these analytics solutions are moving beyond reporting and spreadsheets to visual reports and dashboards.
 The value of visual tools is that it takes little training to interpret them, they draw attention to important pieces of information, and provide summaries of a large amount of information that are easily digestible.

-Underlying Business intelligence are Key Performance Indicators (KPIs).
+Underlying deriving insights from business analytics are Key Performance Indicators (KPIs).

 Key Performance Indicators reflect the goals for the individual organization.
 For instance, budget Key Performance Indicators include sales, net profit, and other indicators that have a serious impact on firm performance.
 Logistics Key Performance Indicators might include on-time delivery, cost, etc. You get the idea.
 What Business Intelligence software does, is summarize these.